AndrewMichael2020/a-simple-machine/README.md

 # Andrew M's Simple Interpreter and Classic CS Concepts in C

-This repository is a collection of educational C programs by Andrew M. that demonstrate classic computer science concepts, including memory interpreters, recursion, stack usage, the C preprocessor, string manipulation, and a human-friendly Touring Machine.
+This repository is a collection of educational C programs created by Charles Severance, and modified, documented and commented by Andrew M., that demonstrate classic computer science concepts, including memory interpreters, recursion, stack usage, the C preprocessor, string manipulation, and a human-friendly Touring Machine.
 Each program is self-contained and includes detailed prompts, debug output, and historical context.

 ---